Review & Submission Policies

 Most of the books reviewed on the Reading Tub website came from the library or our personal collections; were submitted by a volunteer reviewer (who likely got it from the library); or were an unsolicited donation from an author, publisher, or publicist.
 We do not request books for review.

 Acceptable Formats and Genres

 Authors and publishers are in the best position to decide if donating a title to the Reading Tub is a good fit for their book.
 We review books for children from infant through 13.
 Our audience is parents, teachers, librarians … essentially any adult interested in encouraging reading and helping a child become a skilled, successful and lifelong reader.
 Because we place the book with a family or in a classroom, our readers must be able to hold your book.
 We require a copy suitable for review (market, review, or advance reader copy).

 - We do not accept unbound galleys.

-- We still will not accept PDF or other electronic versions of picture books.
-That includes picture book Apps.
+- We do not accept PDF or other electronic versions of picture books or books with illustrated content.
+This includes book apps.

 - We will consider a PDF or e-book version of a middle grade or young-adult book as long as we ALSO receive a hard copy (market, review, or ARC).
 This will allow us to do more with technology for those who have computer tools, but not leave out those who don’t.